Contributing to Public AI Network

 Adding Yourself to Contributors

-- Submit a PR with the title: “Add [Your Name] to contributors”
+- Submit your proposed change with the title: “Add [Your Name] to contributors”

 Adding an Event